Updated: 15th Jan 2019

 Don’t take this Cleric guide on faith alone.
 5th Edition Dungeons & Dragons has different play styles for everybody.
-Below we’ve put together a guide taking into account the schisms of beliefs that have come before.
+Below we’ve put together a guide taking into account the schisms of beliefs.

 We also link to a full list of other great character optimisation guides for D&D.